kysonic/gulp-auto-transaltor/README.md

 ### Conclusion

 So how i think this plugin will be unpopular i won't post here "Contributing guide"...
-If you by some reasons will visit this page and you will not understand "how it works" you always can ask your question here:
+If you, by some reasons, will visit this page and you will not understand "how it works" you always can ask your question here:

 - skype: soooyc
 - by email: soooyc@gmail.com